 What We Know So Far

-A major ransomware attack broke on Friday May 12th, affecting many organisations the world over, reportedly including major telcos, NHS systems and transportation providers.
+A major ransomware cyber attack broke on Friday May 12th, affecting many organisations the world over, reportedly including major telcos, NHS systems and transportation providers.
 The attack has spread to some 150 countries around the world.
 This is the first ransomware worm to ever be seen in the wild.
-The malware responsible for this attack is a ransomware variant known as 'WannaCry'.
+The malware responsible for this cyber attack is a ransomware variant known as 'WannaCry'.

 WannaCry gets installed through a vulnerability in the Microsoft SMB protocol, not phishing or malvertising.
 SMB is a network protocol used to share files between computers.
 The reason WannaCry is so catastrophic is that it can spread laterally on the same network, automatically installing itself on other systems in the network without any end user involvement.
 The malware is particularly effective in environments with Windows XP machines, as it can scan heavily over TCP port 445 (Server Message Block/SMB), compromising hosts, encrypting files stored on them, and then demanding a ransom payment in the form of Bitcoin.